google/saka/README.md

 ### 3. Configuration

--   Navigate to the root directory of the SAKA repository and edit the environment_variables.sh file.
+-   In GCP Cloud Shell or your local terminal, navigate to the root directory of the SAKA repository and edit the environment_variables.sh file.
 Supply values for the variables, noting the ones that are optional.
 Explanations of each environment variable are shown next to the respective variable.

 ### 4. Installation

--   Run the install script in the root directory using the following command:
+-   In GCP Cloud Shell or your local terminal, run the install script in the repository's root directory using the following command:
     `bash install_to_gcp.sh`.
 -   If you see any errors that a resource already exists, it is likely due to the script having been run more than once.
 In this case these errors can be